 • Spending for grants must be completed within the semester the funds are awarded.

-• Within two months of the project’s completion, the grantee is expected to upload a report using this form summarizing the delivery and use of the grants, any publication, or accomplishments achieved with the award.
-This report should be 250–500 words and include an overview of activities, notable outcomes, student work samples and self-evaluation of the project.
-This report will be used as a record for the RCCE and may be shared with the College community via the Faculty Grants website.
+Note that this report will be used as a record for the RCCE and may be shared throughout the MICA community.
 Additionally, faculty recipients may be called upon to share their project in intra-institutional events.
-Faculty will also be invited to share entrepreneurial assignments/speakers to an evolving database and resource library for faculty interested in integrating similar activities into future courses.
+Faculty may also be invited to share entrepreneurial assignments in a college database and resource library for other faculty interested in integrating similar activities into future courses.